-Culdees Required Abbots, Priests, Monks and even Nuns to be married in purity and with periods of separation for their courses of services.
+Culdees’ Abbots, Priests, Monks and even Nuns were married in purity with periods of separation for their courses of services.

 by Rev Dr Stephen MK Brunswick

 The Annals of the Four Masters (among other Irish Annals) show very long tables of the Coarbs of the Culdees.
 Several of these would be actual children, and others only spiritual children (see Appendix for the comparison document).
 Numerous Bishoprics(AKA Abbacies) of the Culdees could demonstrate a very long family succession.
 Several of these are recorded as passing down from father-to-son for upwards of 400 years unbroken, and the general practice demonstrated to be maintained for more than 1,000 years for all of Ireland.
 These same Irish Culdee founders went on to head other institutes as chief Abbot.
 For example at Glastonbury England(St Patrick) or at Iona Scotland(Columba), and so in these nations their successors are carefully listed (ie in the Monasticon and many others).
 These remained at least loosely compliant to those well established Irish rules of Culdee Monastic Coarb succession (ie of the family ties of the McNeil family as Abbots of Iona continued, and those leaders of Glastonbury predominately continued to be family of the line of St. Joseph of Arimathea for Glastonbury, as long claimed from the Welsh lines which continued in the Saxon and Norman intermarried branches also).